mahimnap/uni_site_scraper/README.md

 * -I Left empty most of the time.
 Can be used to change the location of the JSON data
 * -P Use this flag to search for courses with no prerequisites

-## Graph Course Visualization
+## Graph Course and Major Visualization

 Once the data has been scraped, the course search tool can be used.
 ```
 python3 src/visualizer.py <FLAGS>
 ```
-This is the flag that will be used for deciding which course
+There are many valid flags that can be used to facilitate the graphing of courses and majors:<br>
+NOTE: Choose one of -S, -M and -C
 * -S The subject of the desired courses e.g., `-S CIS`
+* -M The desired major to graph e.g., `-M CS:C`
-* -F Select which file type to use to save the graph e.g., `-F png`/`-F PNG`
+* -F Select which file type to use to save the graph e.g., ` `/`-F PNG`
 * -N Select name for the graph file e.g., `-N graph`
+* -C Select course for the graph to find programs that contain it e.g., `-C CIS*1300`
 * -hor Select to display the graph horizontally instead of vertically e.g., `-hor`

 ## Testing